ricardopss/zucoden/content/posts/Python/parallel-data-processing-strategies-of-apache-spark.md

 Of course, multiple JVM instances can be started on the Worker Nodes. _As a rule of thumb, one JVM per available CPU core._

-Since the driver only talks to multiple remote JVM's it basically doesn't matter on which Worker Node it resides.
+> Since the driver only talks to multiple remote JVM's it basically doesn't matter on which Worker Node it resides.

-But what about the data ?
+#### But what about the data ?
 Doesn't it matter that the data resides?

-Basically there are two options for attaching to an ApacheSpark cluster.
-The simplest one is using an **off node storage approach**, where the third system is attached to the cluster using a fast network connection.
+Basically there are two options of _topology_ for attaching to an AS cluster.

+The simplest one is using an {{< code gold >}}off node storage approach{{< /code >}}, where the third system is attached to the cluster using a fast network connection.

-In case high out bandwidth is needed a certain type of network technology called switching fabric is used which guarantees the maximum network performance between the storage system and the worker nodes.
-In this course, we will only use this topology.
-But there's another option.
+In case high out bandwidth is needed a certain type of network technology called _switching fabric_ is used which guarantees the maximum network performance between the storage system and the worker nodes.

-You can simply attach hard drives directly to the worker nodes.

-This is called the JBOD approach, Just a Bunch Of Discs, or sometimes this approach is called directly attached storage.
+Another one, you can simply attach hard drives directly to the worker nodes.
+This is called the _JBOD approach_ (Just a Bunch Of Discs), or sometimes this approach is called _directly attached storage_.

 In order to retrieve the combined storage capacity of all disks as one large virtual file system, we have to add a software component to the cluster.

-This component is called HDFS which stands for Hadoop Distributed File System.
+This component is called HDFS which stands for `Hadoop Distributed File System`.

+{{< betonen gold >}}
-Note that HDFS is not compliant.
+Note: HDFS is not compliant.
 You can't mount it to an operating systems, file system tree.
-In contrast, rest API's are used to interact with this file system, but there's also a command line lined.
+In contrast, rest API's are used to interact with this file system, but there's also a command line lined.{{< /betonen >}}

 Let's consider a file, too big to fit on a single disk.